 Mike Norris Fishing Derby:

-February 7,8 Sponsored by the Moonlighter’s Snowmobile Club.
+To be announced for 2023.
+Sponsored by the Moonlighter’s Snowmobile Club.

 Hey, its not just for snowmobiles, cars can play too and it sure is fun!
 Enjoy over 70 miles of community connector snowmobile trails and some of the most amazing trails in the Adirondacks.
 Stop by our local businesses, enjoy a bite of food and a warm beverage and be back on your way.
 Take advantage of winter adventure in the central Adirondacks the way it’s meant to be enjoyed.
 One on one and outdoor fun.